 In two hours we are in Peshawar.
-For a third of each day the city has no electricity, and it’s lights out as we arrive.
-I get off a stop early and decide to walk even though I have been advised against walking in western clothes outside the city centre.
+For a third of each day the city has no electricity.
+It’s lights out as we arrive.
+I get off a stop early and decide to walk — though I have been advised against walking in western clothes outside the city centre.
 A pharmaceutical company salesman was killed a short while back for arriving at a hospital wearing pants, shirt and tie.
 But I feel safe despite my hiking outfit, backpack and sandals: I haven’t been in Peshawar long enough to think of it as anything but the city I grew up in.
-We always took our safety for granted.
+Wetook our safety for granted.

 Call it globalisation.
 Peshawar has assumed the aspect of any major conurbation in the developing world.
 Ubiquitous poverty lies juxtaposed with gaudy displays of new wealth.
 The strain between the two is somewhat eased by a new proliferation of gadgetry: fancy cell phones are brandished by everyone from the street urchin to the feudal scion.
 To be poor in Peshawar is harder than it is in the rural towns where the old traditions of hospitality and charity still obtain.
-In the urban centres it may be a rat race, but in the countryside people look after each other.
+In the urban centres it may be a rat race, but in the countryside compassion survives.

 In my hometown Chitral — the northernmost district of Malakand and once a key outpost in the imperial Great Game — they still don’t have a word for beggar.
 They call them mustafer, which is Khowār for “traveller”.
-In the old days people would often travel the lengths of the expansive valleys with little in the way of resources, relying instead on the generosity of villagers along the way who would provide food and shelter at each stop.
+In the old days people would often travel the lengths of the expansive valleys with little in the way of resources, relying instead on the generosity of strangers for food and shelter.
 Economic conditions may have dampened the wanderlust, but the same principle prevails when it comes to the treatment of the needy.
 And so it remains, too, in the rest of the Northwest Frontier.
 It prevented the displacement of nearly 3 million residents of the Malakand from turning into the catastrophe that it might easily have been during the Pakistani military’s recent operation in the region.
 Eighty percent of the Internally Displaced Persons (90% according to some estimates) were absorbed by families and well-wishers regionally.
 Punjab and Sindh, on the other hand, denied them entry.

 (*) On a dry plane a few miles from the Indus, Kamra was once a sanctuary for bandits and criminals who would retreat to the Kala Chitta hills after their exploits.
 During WWII the RAF established a base here around which the Pakistani Airforce later built a garrison town which today houses its large aeronautical complex.